 The efficiency with which heat is transferred from the windings through the motor body and into the environment ultimately governs the continuous force rating.
 Motor housing surface area plays a major role in heat dissipation, with larger motors benefiting from a naturally greater surface area.
 A motor’s ability to shed heat is also highly sensitive to mounting, airflow, and ambient temperature.

-For example, if motors A and B both have a thermal capacity of 150 W, but motor A has a force constant of 15 N/√W while motor B has a force constant of 12 N/√W, motor A will be able to produce a continuous force of 184 N, whereas motor B will only be able to produce 147 N.
+For example, if motors A and B both have a thermal capacity of 150 W, but motor A has a force constant of 15 N/√W while motor B has a force constant of 12 N/√W, motor A will be able to produce a continuous force of 184 N but motor B will only be able to produce a continuous force of 147 N.

-This creates a form of thermal runaway: the hotter the motor becomes, the easier it is for it to become even hotter.
-Understanding these relationships is essential for actuator design, thermal protection strategies, and motor sizing decisions.
+This creates a thermal runaway: the hotter the motor becomes, the easier it is for it to get even hotter.
+Understanding these relationships is essential for actuator design, thermal protection strategy, and motor sizing decision.

 The ambient temperature can play an important role in choosing the linear motor best suited for an application.
 In some cases, such as operating in a hot factory environment or a confined space, the motor’s force must be derated due to elevated ambient temperature, and a larger motor than initially expected may be required.
 The following equation is a typical guideline for derating specified force at higher ambient temperatures.